 It's generally considered that detailed questions are better off for later.
 Diving straight into specifics might be confusing as you don't give respondents time to tune in.

 General question first.
 Start with a general field like the one we mentioned earlier - How was your impression of the event?

 Details second.
 Once the tone is set, dissect an event into particular aspects and ask about them.
-You know your event better than anyone else so it shouldn’t be too difficult for you to decompose it into logical parts.
+You know your workshop better than anyone else so it shouldn't be too difficult for you to decompose it into logical parts.

 Make sure that questions about one aspect stick together so that respondents won't have to mentally jump from one topic to another.
 It will negatively affect their concentration and won't allow them to fully immerse themselves.

 Dividing your evaluation form into sections is the best approach in this case.
 Give each section a name (e.g. "Content" or "Facilitator's performance"), thus defining the common point of the following questions and reducing cognitive effort.